 (1) Zahradnik, Anett.
 Living in Vienna.
 [11th ed.
 Vienna: American Women’s Association of Vienna, 2003.
 Print.

-Additional Blog: Vienna Style
+Additional Blog on Viennese Style: Vienna Style